OpenCageData/leaflet-opencage-geocoding/README.md

 ## Options

-You can overwrite the following options, for example to translate.
+You can overwrite the following options, for example, to translate.

 ```javascript
 var options = {